panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 Then the pieces  `['duck', 'duck', 'go'].join('-')` are joined by inserting `'-'` in between them, which results in the string `'duck-duck-go'`.

-Here's a generalized helper function that uses splitting and joining approaches:
+Here's a generalized helper function that uses splitting and joining approach:

 ```javascript
 function replaceAll(string, search, replace) {